completed, unless the drain is installed in the original ground with a

 be recorded in the appropriate County Recorder of Deeds Office, so that it shall

-run with the land and shall limit the use of the property located the
+run with the land and shall limit the use of the property located therein.
+The

 easement shall allow for the continued private ownership and shall count toward